dealien/SCIENCE-Project-To-Do-List/README.md

 * Glitch into a train cabin
 * Pick up a Bus with a Cargobob
 * Pick people up from the ocean with a helicopter
-* Pick up a Bus with a Cargobob